neo-ngd/NEO-Tutorial/9-smartContract/What_is_smart_contract.md

 In this smart contrat tutorial, developers can understand the theory behind the smart contract itself with the technical detail of NEO blockchain, and learn how to develope a smart contract based on different programming languages and using different tools.

+## Next Step

+Now, let's begin to learn the smart contract development.
+The first thing to do is [Set up your Development](https://github.com/neo-ngd/NEO-Tutorial/blob/master/9-smartContract/Development_set_up.md)